perspectivesonatheme/patterns/Core/Occam's razor.md

 There is a complexity floor below which a theory will not have enough bits {degrees of freedom} to fit the data.
 However, there is no ceiling—a theory with more bits than needed can still fit the data.
 Among fitting theories, the more complex ones:
 - require more computation to apply and manipulate
 - obfuscate relationships and patterns with irrelevant information
-- suggest a more precise interpretation than is warranted
+- may suggest a more precise interpretation than is warranted

 Principle of parsimony